shipshapecode/website-nuxt/blog/posts/2021-02-21-serverless-functions-ember-glimmer.md

 There is essentially zero-configuration involved.
 Vercel really nailed the developer experience with these API routes.
 Deploying to Vercel's platform is, of course, a snap, but we can deploy elsewhere relatively easily too.

-Being able to write these functions in such a well-integrated fashion was very exciting.
-And it left me wondering about obtaining a similar experience in the JavaScript framework that I enjoy working with the most, [Ember](https://emberjs.com/).
-Also having recently explored [Glimmer](https://glimmerjs.com/), I was curious about whether these functions could be used with Glimmer too.
+Being able to write these functions in such a well-integrated fashion was very exciting, and it left me wondering about achieving a similar experience in the JavaScript framework that I enjoy working with the most, [Ember](https://emberjs.com/).
+Also, having recently explored [Glimmer](https://glimmerjs.com/), I was curious about whether these functions could be used with Glimmer too.

 After a bit of investigation, I'm happy to report that because of tooling that is already available it is fairly trivial to get essentially the same value-add and developer experience with both Ember and Glimmer, or any other framework you might choose.